roland31x/GraphUI3/README.md

 Edges link nodes together, their weight determines the "distance" between nodes.

->[!TIP]
+> [!TIP]
->Create edges by selecting two distinct nodes.
+> Create edges by selecting two distinct nodes.

+> [!IMPORTANT]
+> Loops are not yet supported, you cannot create an edge from the same node to the same node.

+> [!IMPORTANT]
+> So far, the app only supports unoriented graphs (WiP).

 Right clicking on an edge brings up its options menu where you can change its weight or delete it from your graph.

 ![image](https://github.com/roland31x/GraphUI3/assets/115028239/036c38d1-acab-4a64-86a2-61d65c5d41e9)

->[!NOTE]
+> [!NOTE]
->Edge weights CANNOT be negative.
+> Edge weights CANNOT be negative.
 If set to 0 their weight will not show up in the UI but they are treated as "1".

 ##
 ## 2. The App Bar & Title